orchestrator-ai/orchestrator-ai.github.io/_posts/2020-03-19-CSUA-Training-Results.md

 author: Praveen
 ---

+**Note: The code had an error, so it was only training one decoder :( So these results are not very significant.
+See also <https://github.com/facebookresearch/music-translation/issues/7> and <https://github.com/facebookresearch/music-translation/issues/15>**

 I compared the results of training the Universal Music Translation Network on CSUA to running inference with the provided pre-trained model.